Ngozi Anyanwu

 Ngozi Jane Anyanwu is a playwright and actress.

 Life and education

-Anyanwu was born in Nigeria.
-She earned her BA from Point Park University and her MFA in Acting from University of California San Diego.
+Anyanwu was born in Trenton,New Jersey.
+She earned her BA from Point Park University, Pittsburgh, Pennsylvania, and her MFA from the graduate acting program at University of California, San Diego.

 She is an alumnus of an Old Vic New Voices program, and has had residencies at Djerassi Artists Residency, Lincoln Center Theater (LCT), and SPACE on Ryder Farm.